MobMin/digital_atlas/app/Widgets/Literacy/README.md

 # Literacy for Digital Atlas

 This Literacy was designed for the Digital Atlas.
-It ...
+It displays Literacy Rate data retrieved from [World Bank](https://data.worldbank.org/indicator/SE.ADT.LITR.ZS).

 ## Dependencies